 The UK National Institute for Health & Care Excellence recommends that 8–14 sessions of EMDR might be sufficient, But we can take things slow and just work on your current feelings of anxiety/dread/fears if you facing something you have to do in the near future, or if you cant stop feeling anxious about a past event.
 I will explain why this is happening in your body.

 WILL I REMAIN CONTROL AND EMPOWERED?

 During EMDR treatment, you will ALWAYS remain in control, fully alert and wide-awake, this is not a form of hypnosis.
-Throughout the session, I will support your own self-healing and intervene as little as possible.
-Reprocessing is usually experienced as something that happens spontaneously, and new connections and insights are felt and arise from within.
+Reprocessing is usually experienced as something that happens spontaneously, and new thoughts and insights are felt and arise from within.
 As a result, most people experience EMDR as being a natural and very empowering therapy.